iPad 8 LTE Battery Replacement

 Step 86

-- Grab your trusty Phillips screwdriver and unscrew the four screws holding the charging port in place:
+- Grab your Phillips screwdriver and remove the four screws holding the charging port in place:

 Step 87

-- Warm up an iOpener and place it on the bottom, top, and logic board side of the iPad, holding each spot for about thirty seconds to loosen things up.
+- Warm up your iOpener and gently apply it to the bottom, top, and logic board side of the iPad, holding for 30 seconds on each spot.

 Tools Used